Malak-Mokhtar/Robotic-Arm-Simulator/README.md

 # Robot Arm Simulator
 Robotic arm manipulator of three planar links.
-This is a simple program that calculates:
+This is a program that calculates:
  - Direct kinematics Model
  - Inverse kinematics Model
  - Calculation of working area using Green's theorem